heliokrogerrethink/quick-cov/README.md

 ## Purpose

 Tracking coverage reports in big projects are extremely slow.
-And if you are aiming a crescendely grow of your tracking stats, this process may be annoying. quick-cov provides very useful set of tools to quicken this process up.
+And if you are aiming a crescend grow of your tracking stats, this process may be annoying. quick-cov provides very useful set of tools to quicken this process up.

 ## Features